jnessier/Filery/README.md

 # Filery
-File manager and file picker for TinyMCE
+File manager and file picker for TinyMCE.